maniaplanet/script-xmlrpc/XmlRpcListing.md

 	[
 		"{
-			"responseid": "xyz", //< Facultative id passed by a script event "method": "MethodName" //< The name of the described method }",
+			"responseid": "xyz", //< Facultative id passed by a script event "method": "MethodName", //< The name of the described method "available": true //< Is the method available in this game mode?
+		}",
 		"Description of the method" //< The description of the method ]